 In 2018-19, the OPSF will continue to support the mental health therapists in the schools, as well as provide new funding for staff training in trauma-informed care and for emergency mental health assessments for students.

-“The Olathe Public Schools Foundation has provided the school district with the resources necessary to impact the emotional and mental wellness of our students,” said Erin Dugan, Assistant Superintendent of General Administration.
+“The Olathe Public Schools Foundation has provided the school district with the resources necessary to impact the emotional and mental wellness of our students,” said Jessica Dain, Assistant Superintendent of Support Services.
 “Our mental health initiative would not be where we it is today without the Foundation.”

 If you would like to help the join the Olathe Public Schools Foundation in support of these and other mental health programs with your financial contribution, visit the OPSF website.
 Make your gift to the Area of Greatest Need and help our Olathe students be in school, ready to learn.